 For a long time now, Facebook and LinkedIn have been used by companies and organizations as platforms to connect with colleagues and peers, build communities, organize events, and share knowledge.
-There are four great reasons why they’ve become popular organizational tools, but oftentimes these are the exact same reasons for why they make terrible platforms for online community building and management.
+There are four great reasons why they’ve become popular organizational tools, but oftentimes these are the exact same reasons why they make terrible platforms for online community building and management.

 1. They are great for networking… But terrible for creating actual connections.